-Delays on the Road: The Side of Travel You Rarely See
+Delays on the Road: The Side of Travel You Rarely Hear About

-It’s not the destination but the journey that counts.
+It’s not the destination but the journey that counts, they say.

 Those words are not very comforting when a trip (the part where one is travelling to a destination) is disrupted by unexpected events.
 I seem to be copping more of them as the years go by.
 I hope my luck changes for the better, because most of the delays didn’t make for great stories.